Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Spectral radius notions and nonlinear Fredholm property

 When $C$ is obvious and in particular when $C=X$, $C$ will be omitted in the previous notations.
 Since $h$ is continuous at $0$, we have $0\leq \bonsall C (h) <+\infty $.
 The equality of the limit and the infimum in~\eqref{eq31-bonsallcspr} follows from $\|h^{k+\ell}\| \leq \|h^k\| \|h^\ell\|$.
 The number $\bonsall C (h)$ is called the \NEW{Bonsall's cone spectral radius} of $h$.
 If now $C$ has nonempty interior $\Cint$, we define another spectral radius:

-In~\cite{Nuss-Mallet} and then in~\cite{AGN-collatz} these spectral radius are compared with other notions of spectral radius like the cone spectral radius and the cone eigenvalue spectral radius.
-We recall bellow some of the results of~\cite{AGN-collatz} that are needed in the following sections.
+In~\cite{Nuss-Mallet} and then in~\cite{AGN-collatz} these spectral radii are compared with other notions of spectral radius like the cone spectral radius and the cone eigenvalue spectral radius.
+We recall below some of the results of~\cite{AGN-collatz} that are needed in the following sections.

+\begin{lemma}[\citespectral{Lemma}{sp-lem-add5}] Let $C$ be a proper cone of a Banach space $(X, \norm{\cdot})$, with nonempty interior, and let $h:C\to C$ be a continuous, homogeneous and order-preserving map.
+Then,